Are medical exemptions possible from a need to wear hearing protection?

 If there is a medical reason for not wearing hearing protection then unfortunately that person cannot work in a high noise area.
 If there are no jobs available in an area with no noise risk then they cannot work for that employer.
 It is harsh but that’s the final outcome - they are medically unfit for the job.

-These can only be issued by the HSE, on a case by case basis, about specific individuals, and are time limited.
-They DO NOT apply to cases where people have or claim a medical issue, they only apply where the use of hearing protection could cause a bigger risk.
+They are not generic applying to a type of job done anywhere and do not apply to cases where people have or claim a medical issue, they only apply where the use of hearing protection could cause a bigger risk.

 Previous